hyperium/tonic/tonic-examples/routeguide-tutorial.md

 ```

 Same as in the server implementation, we start by bringing our generated code into scope.
 We then
-create a client in our main function, passing the server's full URL to 'RouteGuideClient::connect`.
+create a client in our main function, passing the server's full URL to `RouteGuideClient::connect`.
 Our client is now ready to make service calls.
 Note that client is mutable, this is because it needs
 to manage internal state.